Includes: Australian Gull-billed Tern

 An annual vagrant in the British Isles, mostly to the south coast.

-Six subspecies are recognised; differences between them slight, involving overall size and bill size:
+Morphological differences between races are slight, involving overall size and bill size.

 Breeds on sandy shores of the sea and large lakes, but - uniquely for a tern - feeds mainly over land, typically over coastal marshes and fields.
 Also overwinters near inland waters (lagoons, marshes, lakes, rivers etc).